zakhenry/blog-posts/posts/observable-workers-deep-dive/post.md

 }
 ```

-We will be using this return type to both score the book's paragraphs and return the start and end index of the match so we can highlight it in the output.
+We will be using this return type to both score the paragraphs of the novel and return the start and end index of the match so we can highlight it in the output.

 Let's test the algorithm against the user story defined above: